Shipping Glossary

 Cubic pricing is ideal for dense items like candles, soaps, books, and small electronics

-Always measure your package dimensions carefully -- even a fraction of an inch can bump you into a higher cubic tier
+Always measure your package dimensions carefully, because even a fraction of an inch can bump you into a higher cubic tier

 Use I'd Ship That to automatically detect when cubic pricing beats standard Priority Mail rates